Vibhanshu-Rana-01/Fuel_Cost_Optimizer/README.md

-# FuelSmart — Fuel-Efficient Route Optimizer API
+# Fuel Efficient Route Optimizer

 A high-performance REST API that calculates the **globally optimal** fueling strategy for long-distance road trips within the USA.
 Given a start and finish location, FuelSmart finds the sequence of fuel stops that minimizes your total trip cost — accounting for both fuel price per gallon and the real cost of driving off the highway to reach each station.